IqbalAhmadi/Lernantino-Portfolio/README.md

 - The website is created with responsible design
 - Special media queries are used to make the website responsible for 980px, 768px, and 575px screens
-- "Horiseon Refactor", "Mini Project", "Run Buddy" images are clickable and taking to my other projects (New tab)
+- "Horiseon Refactor", "Mini Project", "Run Buddy", "Calculator", and "Pastel Puzzles" images are clickable and taking to my other projects and appropriate websites.
 - The phone number and email are created as call-to-action buttons and triggering a phone call and email client opening

 ## Active Links